therepos/mkdocs/readme.md

 # MkDocs

-This is a template to get a basic MkDocs site up and running quickly.
-By default, it deploys via GitHub Actions to GitHub Pages.
+This is a template to deploy a basic MkDocs site on GitHub Pages.

 ---